T-P-199x/CustomerDevTask/README.md

 - Redirect to the edit screen when a customer is saved rather than disabling the button.
 - A more friendly telephone validator, rather than just allowing numeric only phone numbers.
-- Pagination for customer list
+- Pagination for customer list.
+- Age calculation does not account for leap years.